 For specific information about each course, please visit our study guide.

-The minor is open to both Health Sciences students and Biomedical students from VU Amsterdam.
+Students in Health Sciences, Life, and Biomedical Sciences and Medicine from VU Amsterdam can apply.
 Students from other universities and doing a similar education are also invited to participate.
 The minor is not recommended for VU Health and Life Sciences students.
-The minor is in English.
-We have a maximum of 65 students.
-Selection is based on the order of registration for the minor.
-Internal students have priority.
+VU Biomedical Sciences’ students can complete the minor without Toxicology by choosing a course that is part of another faculty minor for which they fulfill the requirements for admission.

 1 semester (30 EC)